DocOnDev/functional-koans/README.markdown

 ### Getting Started

-To get the koans for a particular language, simply checkout the
+To get the koans for a particular language, simply clone the repo and checkout the branch:

-branch:
+'git clone git://github.com/relevance/functional-koans.git'

-`git checkout -b <branch_name>`
+'git checkout branch -b <branch_name>'
+'git pull origin <branch_name>'

 where <branch_name> is the name of the branch (language) you want to work on.
 To get a list of all branches run:

-`git branch -a`
+'git branch -a'